BubbleMap: Privilege Mapping for Behavior-based Implicit Authentication Systems: The Proposed BMap Framework

 \subsection{Bubble Expansion}

 We now introduce \emph{Bubble Expansion}, in which the bubble boundaries $\alpha$ and $\beta$ are updated.
 In practice, due to behavior deviation and sensor noise, the initial setting of $\alpha$ and $\beta$ may become inaccurate.
 If behavior scores from the legitimate user keep falling in the slack bubble, it may indicate that the legitimate bubble is too small and more ``air" is needed to reduce false rejects.
 Similarly, the illegitimate bubble may need to be expanded to reduce false accepts.
-Authentication accuracy is improved as a result.
+The EER is reduced as a result.
 As shown in Fig. \ref{fig:dj}, the original legitimate and illegitimate bubbles are [0, $\alpha$] and [$\beta$, 1], respectively.
 The new bubbles become [0, $\alpha'$] and [$\beta'$, 1] after expansion.
 In addition, the system's latency is reduced since less \emph{Privilege Movement} is needed and the system can make decisions more quickly.

 In a given dataset, it is straightforward to find out whether the behavior scores that keep falling in the slack bubble belong to the legitimate user.
 In reality however, it is difficult for the system to know in which case the second-factor authentication (password input for our discussion) is needed to provide feedback, as previously mentioned.
 We assume that the legitimate user will input the correct password and illegitimate users will input incorrect passwords at the beginning of usage.
 Although illegitimate users can guess passwords, after several unsuccessful tries the chance that illegitimate users are locked out is increased exponentially due to illegitimate bubble expansion.
 Similarly, an attacker can also mimic legitimate users' behavior, but it also requires time \cite{khan2016targeted}.
-Due to illegitimate bubble expansion, compared to original schemes, attackers will have a larger chance of being blocked before they fully mimic legitimate users' behavior.
+Due to the \emph{Privilege Movement} mechanism, compared to original schemes, attackers will be blocked before they fully mimic legitimate users' behavior.
 For this reason, the true reject rate and the system's security are increased.
 Correspondingly, due to legitimate bubble expansion, legitimate users who input correct passwords at the beginning of usage will have a larger chance of being mapped to the top privilege level.
 For this reason, the true accept rate and system's usability are increased.

 We model \emph{Bubble Expansion} by applying physical laws that describe the motion of bodies under the influence of a system of forces.
 Specifically, the expansion $S$ in time $t$ is defined as: